Yarroudh/ZRect3D/README.md

 <code>zrect buildings.city.json pointcloud.las corrected_buildings.city.json -l '1.3' -k 5000 -t 0.05 -d height_list.json</code>

 In this example, we specify LoD1.3 with 5000 points from the LiDAR data to estimate height and a threshold of 0.05 meters to apply correction.
 The CityJSON file in output is named <code>corrected_buildings.city.json</code> and the list of height differences is <code>height_list.json</code>

+## Supported CityJSON versions

+The application expects that your file is using the latest version [CityJSON schema](https://www.cityjson.org/specs/1.1.3/).
+If your file uses an earlier version, you can upgrade it with the upgrade operator of [cjio, CityJSON/io](https://github.com/cityjson/cjio): <code>cjio old.json upgrade save newfile.city.json</code>